research41/stata-mcp/README.md

 ## Python Environment Management

-The extension now includes advanced Python environment management:
+The extension includes sophisticated Python environment management:

 - **Version Check**: Checks if Python 3.11+ is available on your system
 - **Smart Installation**: Installs Python 3.11 locally only when your existing Python version is < 3.11